tcbeutler/FantasyTargets/README.md

 ==============

 ####Idea log:
+* Style modifications to tabs above with "videos" etc so they're not so ugly.
 * Add caching of requsts
         https://github.com/monsur/jscache
 * Move player "more stats" into tabs and name them properly.